Risk Control Solutions

 Every organization faces the threat and the reality of employees with back injuries.
 Learn how to identify critical exposures to back injuries and ways to reduce those exposures.

 Using contractors is often necessary for construction or high risk projects for which a municipality's employees do not have the knowledge, skills or abilities.
-This PERC$ discusses contractual arrangements and reviews basic areas that a municipality should consider when it uses contractors: safety, security and protection of property, and insurance considerations.
-The PERC$ includes a checklist covering the basic requirements that the PERC$ covers.
+This Risk Control Solution discusses contractual arrangements and reviews basic areas that a municipality should consider when it uses contractors: safety, security and protection of property, and insurance considerations.
+Included is a checklist covering the basic requirements.

 Department of Public Works: A Checklist